codepath-ios-sjsu/gymkhana/README.md

 ## Overview
 ### Description
-GymKhana is iOS mobile application which publish crowd-sourced reviews about gyms as well as online reservation service for gyms for limited days.
+GymKhana is an iOS mobile application which publishes crowd-sourced reviews about gyms as well as online reservation service for gyms for limited days.

 ### App Evaluation
-[Evaluation of your app across the following attributes]
 - **Category:**
 - **Mobile:**
 - **Story:**